The Shrouds: Plot

-Four years after his wife Becca's death from cancer, businessman Karsh has invented "GraveTech", a tombstone that broadcasts a live, interactive 3D image of a deceased's decomposing corpse.
+Four years after his wife Becca's death from cancer, businessman Karsh has invented "GraveTech", a tombstone that broadcasts a live, interactive 3D image of the deceased's decomposing corpse.
 The image is created by a modified shroud, and Karsh plans to be buried with Becca when he dies.
 Though unable to find new love, he maintains a close friendship with Becca's identical sister, Terry.
 He dreams of Becca returning from the man who treated her, her lover, Dr. Jerry Eckler, each time increasingly weak and dismembered.

 Several tombstones in the GraveTech cemetery including Becca's are destroyed, and the technology's network is encrypted by hackers, leaving the shrouds unviewable.
 Terry's ex-husband, Maury, who coded GraveTech's security and created a virtual assistant in Becca's image for Karsh named Hunny, determines the hack originated in Iceland, one of the countries where Karsh plans to expand his business.
 Viewing screenshots of Becca's corpse, Maury notices strange protrusions on the bones that Karsh believes were caused by her cancer.
 At the same time, Karsh is accosted by Soo-Min, the blind wife of a CEO who wants to sponsor a GraveTech in Budapest.
 He begins sleeping with her.

 Karsh's relationship with Terry turns sexual, with Terry aroused by Karsh's description of sex with Soo-Min and his growing fascination with the conspiracy around GraveTech.
 As Karsh learns that the hack did not come from Iceland, Maury notices that the destroyed tombstones had their data lines bugged.
 Soo-Min warns Karsh that Hunny's code was found to be unstable, and the AI takes on Becca's naked, dismembered form as it taunts Karsh about his supposed sexual inferiority to Eckler.
 Terry shows him a video she covertly took of Maury, whose jealousy of Karsh's relationship with her has caused his schizophrenia to resurface.
 In the video, he claims to be in full control of Hunny and implies that he was in some way behind the attack on GraveTech.